 git push <remote name> <branch name> --force

 This command will force push your code.
+Any errors that may come up will be ignored.

 Let’s walk through a common scenario where you may want to use the Git push command.